-In this process, capture equipment is fitted to a large emissions source, which diverts the CO_2 before it reaches the atmosphere.
+In this process, capture equipment is fitted to a large emissions source in order to divert the CO_2 before it reaches the atmosphere.
 A chemical is used to separate the CO_2 from any remaining flue gas.

 Step 2: Transport

 The captured CO2 is pressurized so that it becomes a liquid, which can flow through the pipeline network to the storage facility.